Part 4: Colouring with Procreate

 I spent some time here and there fiddling with Procreate and learning through tutorial videos.
 It took some time getting used to drawing through the app, and at first my workflow was still 80% Photoshop and only 20% Procreate…

-...but my friend swore by the all-Procreate process and thinks I should do it too, sooner rather than later.
-And since now I can draw faster, I should start redoing all my drawings so they can be even more consistent (aka not half-assed).
+...but my friend swore by the all-Procreate process and thought I should do the same, sooner rather than later.
+And since I can now draw more efficiently, I should start redoing all my drawings so they can be even more consistent (aka not so half-baked).

-ONCE AGAIN she was right, especially now that I’ve gotten more comfortable drawing digitally, it really is just easier to draw better ones with more convenient tools.
+Once again she was right, especially now that I’ve gotten more comfortable drawing digitally.
+It really was just easier to draw better ones with more convenient tools.

 Year in Review: